Things to do in

 Coffee: Left Coast Coffee

-Bakery: My Petite Sweet
+Bakery: My Petite Sweet and the Depoe Baykery.

 Lunch/Dinner: Side Door (Gleneden Beach), Kyllo’s Seafood & Grill, Oshen's Chophouse, The Beach Club, Mo’s Seafood and Chowder, Hearth and Table